Aircraft Controller

 When importing the asset for the first time this message will pop up:

-can be selected but it is important to set the Project Settings ⇒ Player ⇒ Input Handling to Both
+Both Yes or No can be selected but it is important to set the Project Settings ⇒ Player ⇒ Input Handling to Both afterwards.
+This way both new InputSystem and the old InputManager will work.
+If this setting is set to InputManager only errors might appear as the demo scenes of the asset rely on InputSystem.

-If a message This Unity Package has Package Manager dependencies. appears, click Install/Upgrade
+If a message This Unity Package has Package Manager dependencies. appears, click Install/Upgrade.

 Available Bindings